**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 Their story has inspired countless other entrepreneurs, especially women and immigrant founders, showing that you don’t need to be flashy to be successful—you just need to be real.

-Q-Flex is over just a product.
+Q-Flex is more than just a product.
 It’s a symbol:

 • Of courage in a room full of critics.